TRaSH-Guides/Guides/docs/Misc/how-to-provide-a-docker-compose.md

     sudo docker run --rm -v /var/run/docker.sock:/var/run/docker.sock ghcr.io/red5d/docker-autocompose sonarr radarr bazarr nzbget
     ```

+!!! warning
-**Do not share the output directly to Discord, reddit, forums, etc.**
+    Please not share the output directly to Discord, reddit, forums, etc. and instead use the sites below

 Paste the results on one of the following sites.